atcollab/at/developer/matlab/README.md

 - Publishes _atroot_/developer/matlab/mlx/*.mlx in _atroot_/../docs/matlab/*.html
 - Generates the User's guide files for the help browser

+  **Warning:**

+   .mlx files must be run with Matlab 2021a to get plots with the right size
 #### Search database
 ```Matlab
 >> builddocsearchdb(fullfile(atroot,'..','docs','matlab'))